GerritCodeReview/homepage/pages/site/community/presentations.md

 [GerritForge](https://www.gerritforge.com) also publishes the recordings of the talks of the Gerrit summits on a dedicated [YouTube channel](https://www.youtube.com/gerritforgetv).

-### How to add presentations

-Upload a change to the [homepage](https://gerrit-review.googlesource.com/admin/repos/homepage) project that adds the presentation to this page.
-If you don't know how to do this, just send an email to the [repo-discuss](https://groups.google.com/forum/#!forum/repo-discuss) mailing list that has a subject starting with '[presentation]' and a Gerrit maintainer will take care to upload the presentation for you.

 ### List of presentations

 Please add new presentations at the top of this list.